Tania Imani (Habimana): eCommerce in Africa

 After a mid-career study break and completing her master's degree in International Management, Tania returned to Suitsupply as GM for Sub-Sahara Africa and led the expansion of Suitsupply into Sub-Sahara Africa while she was only 23.
 Led by Tania's eCommerce experience, the company was the first European retailer to integrate local payment systems such as M-Pesa, Airtel Money and YuCash onto their eCommerce platform.
 The company first launched an eCommerce platform that conduct deliveries across Sub-Sahara Africa within 4 business days.

 Store in Johannesburg

 The company had planned a Pan African, multi-channel roll-out, which started with the opening of the brick and mortar store in Johannesburg in June 2014.

 The store was in a 2-storey luxury Mansion in Johannesburg's upmarket neighbourhood Hyde Park, Gauteng.

 Pop-Up in Nigeria

 Tania also organised pop-ups in Lagos, Nigeria.

 Television host career

 Tailored Business TV show

 Synopsis : "A young female entrepreneur travels across Africa making suits for successful business people.She uses the suit fitting appointment as an opportunity to interview her prominent clients and gain tips & insights on how to grow her own pan-African business."

-Tania created the show after realising the number of untold stories of everyday African entrepreneurs.
-She dreamt of showcasing African entrepreneurial excellence as well as provide an avenue whereby real, practical tips and advice could be shared.
+Tania created the show to profile African entrepreneurial excellence and share real, practical tips and advice.

 The show was sponsored by airline KLM and automobile brand Mercedes-Benz.